ahmdeltoky03/computer_graphics/README.md

 # Computer Graphics
-To be familiar with this Repo you should have a basic knowledge of Python language and OpenGL.
+To be familiar with this Repo you should have a basic knowledge of `Python language` and `OpenGL`.

 ## Prerequisites